skhanal5/supabase-java/README.md

         .build();
 ```

-Note: this method will return null if you do not invoke `select()`.
+Note: Executing this query will return null if you do not invoke `select()`.
 If select is invoked, it will
 return the new row/rows inserted in the table.

 #### UpdateQuery